Prompt Engineering Is Just Good Writing: The Cognitive Transfer of Linguistic Skill

 Quick Takeaways

-• Language aptitude explains 17% of variance in learning programming outcomes
+• Language skill explains 17% of the gap in learning to code

-• 83.7% of users agreed clarity directly improves AI results
+• 83.7% of users said clarity helps AI results

 The Evidence: Writing Skills Predict AI Success